-Contribution Type Amount Before-tax 1% to 75% of your ELIGIBLE BASE PAY before deductions as before-tax contributions to the Plan.
+Contribution Type Amount Before-tax 1% to 75% of your eligible base pay before deductions as before-tax contributions to the Plan.
 You cannot contribute (includes Roth 401(k) contributions) more than the annual IRS dollar limit in any calendar year to this Plan.
 Before-tax contributions (includes Roth 401(k) contributions) to a prior unrelated tax-qualified employer's plan also count toward the IRS dollar limit but are not taken into account in the MMA 401(k) Savings & Investment Plan.
 You are responsible for coordinating your MMA 401(k) Savings & Investment Plan contribution with your prior tax-qualified employer's plan by taking into account any contributions made to that employer's plan in the same calendar year.
 Roth 401(k) 1% to 75% of your eligible base pay before deductions as Roth 401(k) contributions to the Plan.
 Roth 401(k) contributions (includes before-tax contributions) to a prior unrelated tax-qualified employer's plan also count toward the IRS dollar limit but are not taken into account in the MMA 401(k) Savings & Investment Plan.
-You are responsible for coordinating your MMA 401(k) Savings & Investment Plan contribution with your prior tax-qualified

-Contribution Type Amount employer's plan by taking into account any contributions made to that employer's plan in the same calendar year.
+You are responsible for coordinating your MMA 401(k) Savings & Investment Plan contribution with your prior tax-qualified employer's plan by taking into account any contributions made to that employer's plan in the same calendar year.
 Traditional After-tax 1% to 15% of your eligible base pay before deductions as after-tax contributions.
 Maximum Combined Contribution The total of your Roth 401(k), before-tax, and traditional after-tax contributions may not exceed 75% of your eligible base pay.
-Rollover Contributions The following ROLLOVER CONTRIBUTIONS are accepted.
-Direct rollovers of the taxable and non-taxable portion of a distribution (including any Roth contributions and earnings) from a prior employer's TAX-QUALIFIED PLAN (such as a 401(k) savings plan or defined benefit pension plan), section 403(b) plan or governmental section 457(b) plan.
-Indirect rollovers from a "CONDUIT IRA" (an IRA that has received only rollover contributions from tax-qualified plans, section 403(b) plans and governmental section 457(b) plans) of before-tax employee deferrals or employer contributions, plus earnings on those contributions.
-Indirect rollovers from your prior employer's tax-qualified plan, section 403(b) plan or governmental section 457(b) plan of before-tax employee deferrals or employer contributions plus earnings on those contributions.
-Note: This Plan does not accept indirect rollovers of aftertax amounts or indirect rollovers of Roth contributions and earnings from another employer's tax-qualified plan, section 403(b) plan or governmental section 457(b) plan.
+Rollover Contributions The following rollover contributions are accepted.
+Direct rollovers of the taxable and non-taxable portion of a distribution (including any Roth contributions and earnings) from a prior employer's tax-qualified plan (such as a 401(k) savings plan or defined benefit pension plan), section 403(b) plan or governmental section 457(b) plan.
+Indirect rollovers from a "Conduit IRA" (an IRA that has received only rollover contributions from tax-qualified plans, section 403(b) plans and governmental section 457(b) plans) of before-tax employee deferrals or employer contributions, plus earnings on those contributions.
+Indirect rollovers from your prior employer's tax-qualified plan, section 403(b) plan or governmental section

+Contribution Type Amount 457(b) plan of before-tax employee deferrals or employer contributions plus earnings on those contributions.
+Note: This Plan does not accept indirect rollovers of after- tax amounts or indirect rollovers of Roth contributions and earnings from another employer's tax-qualified plan, section 403(b) plan or governmental section 457(b) plan.
 Catch-up Contributions Additional deferrals of "catch-up" contributions and/or Roth catch-up contributions above the maximum annual dollar limit for deferrals will be allowed if you will be age 50 or older during the calendar year.
+Participants who are ages 60-63 are eligible for a higher catch-up limit as compared to other age ranges.